swharden/ephys-projects/README.md

-# ephys projects

 This repository is a collection of personal notes, code, and resources related to electrophysiology data analysis and visualization.

-Code here is public for backup and educational purposes only.
 It is not intended to be used by anyone other than the original authors.